-We travel to Mysore atleast once a month and Srirangapatna is just 20 km from my sister-in-law’s home in Mysore.
-But, I have not been to this place in recent years.
-I had visited this place when I was in 1st or 2nd standard.
-So, this time when we went to Mysore, we decided to visit this famous place.
-There were many places in Srirangapatna like Ranganatha Temple, Daria Dulat, Tipu Palace, etc.
+Srirangapatna is just 20 km from my sister-in-law’s home in Mysore.
+Even though we visit Mysore once in a month, I have not been to this place in recent years.
+My memory goes back to the time when I was in 1st or 2nd standard when I think of Sriragapatna visit.
+This time when we went to Mysore, we decided to visit this famous place and refresh my old memories.
+There are many places in Srirangapatna like Ranganatha Temple, Daria Dulat, Tipu Palace, etc.

 We were sure that we would not be able to cover all these places as we left from home only at around 4 PM in the evening.
 We decided to visit as many places as we could.
 This was a family trip again with athige, bhava, Ayush and Avyukth.